wobsoriano/vue-stripe/README.md

 ## Acknowledgements

 The repository for this module is currently private.
-While there are several well-known Vue libraries that provide Stripe.js and Vue integration, such as [`vue-stripe-js`](https://www.npmjs.com/package/vue-stripe-js) and [`@vue-stripe/vue-stripe`](https://www.npmjs.com/package/@vue-stripe/vue-stripe), this library aims to maintain a 1:1 correspondence in API and usage with `@stripe/react-stripe-js`.
+While there are several well-known Vue libraries that provide Stripe.js integration, such as [`vue-stripe-js`](https://www.npmjs.com/package/vue-stripe-js) and [`@vue-stripe/vue-stripe`](https://www.npmjs.com/package/@vue-stripe/vue-stripe), consider using this library if you're looking for a 1:1 correspondence in API and usage with `@stripe/react-stripe-js`.
+If you don't need that specific React-like API, the existing libraries may suit your needs.

 ## License